krajj7/BotHack/README.md

 Inspired by previous bots and bot frameworks, in particular TAEB ( http://taeb-nethack.blogspot.com/ ) and Pogamut ( http://pogamut.cuni.cz/ ).

-## First milestones to reach
+## First milestones reached

-- Connect to nethack.alt.org via telnet, interact with the menu.

-First task: implement a GUI-less virtual terminal emulation using the JTA Telnet/SSH/Terminal library ( http://www.javatelnet.org/ ).
+A basic GUI-less virtual terminal emulator is now working, implemented using the JTA Telnet/SSH/Terminal library ( http://www.javatelnet.org/ ).

-- Connect to nethack.alt.org via telnet, start and quit a game.
+Manual interaction with a remote telnet terminal is possible via the emulator, current frame for the terminal can be accessed programatically and displayed.

+## Milestones to reach

+- Interact with the game menu programmatically.
-- Start a local game and quit.
+- Start and quit a game programmatically.
-- Interact meaningfully with the game.
+- Start interacting meaningfully with the game.

 First rather difficult problem to solve: synchronization.
 Discussed here: http://taeb-nethack.blogspot.cz/2009/06/synchronizing-with-nethack.html